 Verizon | Welcome Unlimited plan | $65/month or $110 for two lines - Verizon's alternative plan for seniors

 You can still get a low cost unlimited data plan from Verizon if you live outside of Florida.
-The Welcome Unlimited plan is Verizon's cheapest unlimited option at $65 a month.
-You won't find the travel perks of the 55 Plus Unlimited plan.
-The appeal here is simply a low price and a discount on multiple lines, along with 5G coverage from Verizon's nationwide network.
+The Welcome Unlimited plan is Verizon's cheapest unlimited option at $65 a month for a single line; multi-line discounts lower the cost to $55 per line for two people.
+Welcome Unlimited doesn't include the travel perks of Verizon's 55 Plus Unlimited plan, but you do get a low price along with 5G coverage from Verizon's nationwide network.